-Morning comes and I walk in half-asleep into the kitchen, my head all muddled up wondering what am I going to cook today?
-I am rubbing my eyes when I spot the weekly menu stuck on my fridge door and boy am I glad to see it.
+Morning rolls by and I walk in half-asleep into the kitchen, my head all muddled up wondering what am I going to cook today?
+I rub my eyes and spot the weekly menu stuck on my fridge door and boy am I glad to see it.
 I blindly grab the veggies needed for the menu and an hour goes off in a blur.
 Somehow terrorize the kids out of bed, pack lunches and wave each one goodbye.

 Satisfied with the final outcome, I finish filling them up in two beautiful mason jars.